Beatrice-Severance/Genome_Assembly/README.md

 ### BLAST
 [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) is a tool that can be used to find sequence similarity in local regions.
 If there are potential genes of interest discovered by AntiSMASH, then these can be run in BLAST to see if there are similar sequences in the NCBI database.
 This is another direction users can take to get more out of their genome assembly.

+### Interactive Tree of Life (iTOL)
+[iTOL](https://itol.embl.de/) can be used in order to edit the RAxML tree file that 'funannotate compare' provides as an output.
+This can be used to make the phylogenetic tree look nice for publications.